alpesis-web/k/octopress/source/_posts/tech/2014-12-03-installing-cloudera-hadoop-on-ubuntu.markdown

 date:   2014-12-03 11:10:00 +0800
 comments: true
 categories: [tech]
-tags: [cloudera, hadoop, linux, ubuntu]
+tags: [cloudera, hadoop, linux, ubuntu, cluster]
 ---

 NOTE: All hosts should be finished all the steps listed below.